 Download the app

 “If the Russian intervention allows Tokaïev to retain his power, it is clear that the Russians will ask him for concessions.
-This could be greater integration between the two countries, or at least diplomatic gestures”, summarizes Galia Ackerman.
+This might be greater integration between the two countries, or at least diplomatic gestures”, summarizes Galia Ackerman.
 Enough to allow Putin to further advance his pawns in the country.

 Opinions